The Many Facets of Asheville, then and now, through Art, History, Writing & Architecture

 Brian Combs, Haywood Street Congregation Founding Pastor

-This interdisciplinary curriculum centers on the Haywood Street Fresco, Stephens-Lee High School, and the James Vester Miller Walking trail in Asheville, NC.
-Through art and history, we will explore the stories of Black Ashevillians from the past and the stories of current residents of Asheville.
-We will experience where their stories and our stories meet and respond to how we can move through the current struggles of today to make racial and economic justice a reality for our city of Asheville.
+This interdisciplinary curriculum centers on the Haywood Street Fresco, Stephens-Lee Community Center, and the historic James Vester Miller Walking trail in Asheville, NC.
+Through art, history and language arts, we will explore the stories of unhoused members of our Asheville community as well as Black Ashevillians from the past through the present.
+We will experience where their stories and our stories meet and respond to how we can move through the current struggles of today to make racial and economic justice a reality for the Asheville community.

 On this website, you will find a variety of valuable lessons for secondary students and teachers organized into pre-activities, field trip activities (during), and post-field-trip activities.
-We also provide resources for volunteer opportunities and further exploring topics emphasizing social justice within the local community.
-Students will view art, read various texts, and then go on a field trip to downtown Asheville to view the fresco, murals, and historical landmarks.
-Upon return from the field trip, students will create products to demonstrate their learning throughout the project.
-The post-field trip activities section of the website includes a choice board with nine assessment choices and other possibilities for final projects.
-While this curriculum is written with high school students in mind, many lessons may be adapted for middle school students.
-All classes and activities are aligned with state and national standards.
+We also provide resources for volunteer opportunities and further exploration of topics emphasizing social and economic justice within the local community.
+Students will view art, read various texts, and take a field trip to downtown Asheville to view the Haywood Street Fresco, murals, and historical landmarks.
+Upon return from the field trip, students will create products to demonstrate their learning.
+The post-field trip activities section of the website include a choice board with nine assessment choices and other possibilities for final projects.
+While this curriculum is written with high school students in mind, many lessons may be adapted for variety of grade levels and programs.
+All activities are aligned with state and national standards.

 When we truly see each other and hear each other’s stories, we can start to view others as our neighbors, and we can work together to transform the community and the world into a more just place.